MariaLavrovskaya/data-warehouse/README.md

 This project is meant to use python and SQL in building out a data warehouse that will be used for future quantitative research projects.

 ## Getting started
-This code repository will build a Postgre database on your local machine.
+This code repository builds a Postgre database on your local machine.
 Here we use yfinance data to get historical data on crypto pairs -- otherwise, any other csv file can be used to build database with the data you need.
 This code is meant to build the database in PostgreSQL using Python and Bash.
 We first define a very simple SQL schema that involves one-to-one and many-to-une relationships.
 This design can be improved by introducing more data with more complex many-to-many relationships.